Go Beyond Your Means: Unlearning with Per-Sample Gradient Orthogonalization: Abstract

 \section{Abstract}

 Machine unlearning aims to remove the influence of problematic training data after a model has been trained.
 The primary challenge in machine unlearning is ensuring that the process effectively removes specified data without compromising the model's overall performance on the remaining dataset.
-Many existing machine unlearning methods address this challenge by carefully balancing gradient ascent on the `unlearn' data with the gradient descent on a `retain' set representing the training data.
-Here, we propose \ourmethod{}, a novel approach that mitigates interference between the unlearn set and the retain set rather than competing ascent and decent processes.
+Many existing machine unlearning methods address this challenge by carefully balancing gradient ascent on the `unlearn' data with the gradient descent on a `retain' set that represents the training data.
+However, in many cases the training dataset is not fully available when we wish to unlearn some concepts, because models are released without their training datasets, and one may only have access to a \textit{small part of a training set}.
+Here, we propose \ourmethod{}, a novel approach that mitigates interference between the unlearn set and a small retain set rather than competing ascent and descent processes.
 Our method projects the gradient of the unlearn set onto the subspace orthogonal to all gradients in the retain batch, effectively avoiding any gradient interference.
 We demonstrate the effectiveness of \ourmethod{} on multiple machine unlearning benchmarks, including automatic speech recognition, outperforming competing methods.